symbol/symbol-openapi/README.md

 ### Test

-Test if the specification is valid.
+Check if the specification is valid.

 ```
 npm run test